Business Law and the Legal Environment

 Required and Recommended Readings*

-1. The required text for this paper is Commercial Law in New Zealand Business by Philip Alexander-Crawford, Nigel Sutton, David Sutton and Dawn Duncan, 2018,Thomson Reuters New Zealand Limited, Wellington.
-Tutorial questions will be closely related to the chapters of this book, so students need to have access to this book.
-An attempt will be made to place copies on high demand at the University Library, if additional copies can be obtained.
+1. The required text for this paper is Business Law in New Zealand: An Introduction by Jeremy Hubbard and Nicolas Smith (2017).
+Tutorial questions will be closely related to the chapters of this book, so students must have a copy of the book.

-2. Reading lists may also be made available for this paper on a topic basis as considered appropriate.
-The information in the reading lists will assist students in completing tutorial homework, and aid their understanding of the content of the paper.
+2. Reading lists will also be made available for this paper on a topic basis.
+The information in the reading lists will assist students in completing tutorial homework, and in their understanding of the content of the paper.
 Material in the reading lists may also be used for test and examination questions.

 Linkages to Other Papers*